Cinema Cinema

 Cinema Cinema is a 1979 quasi-documentary of the Indian film world (Bollywood), written and directed by Krishna Shah.
 The movie was Shah's fourth as feature film director, following the disastrous Shalimar.

 Overview

 Cinema Cinema was released on 27 July 1979 in India and in October 1979 in the US.
-The documentary features original interviews with notable Indian film stars, including Zeenat Aman, Amitabh Bachchan, Dharmendra, and Hema Malini.
+The documentary features original interviews with notable Indian film stars, including Dharmendra, Amitabh Bachchan, Hema Malini and Zeenat Aman.
 The narrative is staged to present the history of Hindi-language cinema while exploring various political themes of the 20th century, all through the reactions and interactions of a typical Indian theatre audience of the 70s.

 Krishna Shah hired the highly regarded Kamleshwar for the Hindi-language version of the screenplay, while Parallel Cinema veteran K.K.
 Mahajan provided the cinematography.
 Sony Music India would later release a Cinema Cinema soundtrack album, featuring Alka Yagnik, Udit Narayan, Sadhana Sargam, Sudesh Bhosle, Vanraj Bhatia, and Sonali Bajpayee.